RamiresOliv/Easy_Jekyll/README.md

 $ .\server
 ```

-5. Good! now the server Running.
+5. Good! now the server Running. you can check if running on this localhost:4000